Enjoy a relaxing stay in Oak Tree Cottage a traditional stone built, beautifully refurbished self-catering holiday cottage, located

 distance enjoy fabulous views out over the Sound of Sleat to the Scottish mainland and the Inner Hebridean islands of

 Eigg and Rhum.
+Please note that the cottage

-The mystical and stunning Isle of Skye or in Gaelic Eilean Sgiathanach is a land of stark volcanic rock formation and breathtaking
+mystical and stunning Isle of Skye or in Gaelic Eilean Sgiathanach is a land of stark volcanic rock formation and breathtaking

 scenery.
 The Cuillin Mountains